Skip to content

 An application is examined by the Intellectual Property Office for registrability.
 If the application is found to be acceptable, the trade mark is advertised for opposition purposes.
 This gives third parties a chance to object.
 Correspondence, evidence and hearings are likely to follow any opposition.
 If no opposition is filed, or no opposition is successful, the mark is then registered (sometimes after payment of a registration fee).

-For more information or advice, contact NOVAGRAAF.
+For more information or advice, contact Helene Whelbourn or Alastair Rawlence at NOVAGRAAF.

 Tagged: Intellectual Property